 V. Investment Restrictions

-When selecting mutual funds and separate account managers, the Consultant will use due diligence criteria prescribed in this Investment Policy Statement (mutual funds and separate account managers will be referred to as “managers” unless specifically referenced).
+When selecting mutual funds and exchange-traded funds (ETFs), the Consultant will use due diligence criteria prescribed in this Investment Policy Statement (mutual funds and ETFs will be referred to as “managers” unless specifically referenced).

-No “illiquid” investments, such as private placements, limited partnerships, and hedge fund vehicles (among others) may be purchased by a separate account manager or the Consultant without the recommendation of the Committee and approval of the Board.
+No “illiquid” investments, such as private placements, limited partnerships, and hedge fund vehicles (among others) may be purchased by the Consultant without the recommendation of the Committee and approval of the Board.

 VI.
 Due Diligence Policy